The applicable law specifies three types of settlement permits:

 This permit can be valid for up to five years, but occasionally can be extended for another five years.

-A national settlement permit can be issued to foreign nationals holding a residence visa or residence permit or an interim settlement permit if that individual satisfies the specific requirements included in the New Immigration Act.
+A national settlement permit can be issued to foreign nationals holding a residence visa or residence permit or an interim settlement permit if that individual satisfies the specific requirements set out in law.
+The most important of these are that the applicant must have sufficient savings and must pass an examination in Hungarian on historical and cultural knowledge.

-A foreign national can be issued an EC permit for settling down after they have legally lived in Hungary for at least five years prior to filing the application.
+A foreign national can be issued a European settlement permit for settling down after they have legally lived in Hungary for at least five years prior to filing the application.
+Applicants for European settlement permits also need to have sufficient savings, and must pass an examination in Hungarian on historical and cultural knowledge.

-Foreign nationals may enter and stay in Hungary for a period exceeding 90 days within any 180-day period if they meet the specific requirements (e.g., justify the purpose of their stay, have sufficient financial resources to cover their healthcare services and similar) listed in the New Immigration Act.
+Foreign nationals may enter and stay in Hungary for a period exceeding 90 days within any 180-day period if they meet the specific requirements (e.g., justify the purpose of their stay, have sufficient financial resources to cover their healthcare services and similar) prescribed in law.

 The applicable law distinguishes between the following types of visas and permits: